OpenCyphal/pycyphal/docs/pages/installation.rst

 PyUAVCAN requires **Python v3.7** or newer.

-Install the library from PIP; the package name is ``pyuavcan``.
+Install the library from PyPI; the package name is ``pyuavcan``.
-When invoking PIP, specify the installation options (also known as "package extras", in Python speak |:snake:|) depending on which UAVCAN transports and features you are planning to use.
+Specify the installation options (known as "package extras" in parseltongue |:snake:|) depending on which UAVCAN transports and features you are planning to use.

 Installation options